 Nursing MANE BSN

-The Minnesota Alliance for Nursing Education (MANE) is an alliance of Minnesota nursing programs, compiled of community college and university member schools, dedicated to increasing the educational capacity for attainment of a baccalaureate degree in nursing.
+The Minnesota Alliance for Nursing Education (MANE) is an alliance of Minnesota nursing programs, using a common baccalaureate curriculum.
+The alliance is compiled of seven community college and Metropolitan State University; it is dedicated to increasing the educational capacity for attainment of a baccalaureate degree in nursing.

 This program is intended for individuals wishing to attain a Bachelor of Science degree in nursing who are not currently registered nurses.
-The MANE BSN program plan is a four year, eight semester (not including summers), 120 credit concept-based baccalaureate curriculum, based on a set of core competencies, intended to prepare graduates to provide care to individuals, families and communities in health promotion, acute or chronic illness, and at the end of life.
+The MANE BSN program plan is a four-year, eight semester (not including summers), 120 credit concept-based baccalaureate curriculum.
+It is based on a set of core competencies, that are intended to prepare graduates to provide care to individuals, families and communities in health promotion, acute or chronic illness, and at the end of life.
 Students are admitted to a cohort each fall at Metropolitan State University.

 Licensed Practical Nurses will receive five credits of advanced standing and must maintain unencumbered licensure from any state in the United States.